Mental Health Awareness

 Mini-mental holidays infographic

-Sources: Very Well Mind; The Huddle @UWMedicine
+Source: Very Well Mind and The Huddle @UWMedicine

 Take a moment to stop and think about you.